anprieco/personal-site/index.md

 ---
 ---

 Welcome!
-I'm a biomedical scientist fascinated by how the same developmental programs that build the brain can, when dysregulated, give rise to childhood cancer.
+I’m a biomedical scientist fascinated by how the same developmental programs that sculpt the brain’s incredible complexity can, when disrupted, give rise to childhood cancers.

-Through my PhD at the **Institute of Neuroscience (CSIC-UMH)**, I studied **Embryonal Tumors with Multilayered Rosettes (ETMR)** using genetically engineered mouse models and multi-omics technologies to uncover their embryonic origins.
+During my PhD at the Institute of Neuroscience (CSIC-UMH), I focused on Embryonal Tumors with Multilayered Rosettes (ETMR)—one of the rarest and most aggressive pediatric brain tumors.
+Using genetically engineered mouse models and multi-omics approaches, I explored how these tumors emerge from early neurodevelopmental processes, aiming to bridge fundamental biology with clinical insight.
+I’m passionate about connecting basic neurodevelopment with translational oncology, and I’m driven by the belief that understanding how we are built, cell by cell, gene by gene, is the key to revealing how diseases like cancer begin.

-I enjoy bridging basic neurodevelopment with translational oncology, and I’m driven by the idea that understanding *how we are built* may be key to understanding *how disease begins*.
+Beyond the lab, I love staying active, whether through running or working out, and I find balance in reading, cooking, and exploring new recipes.
+I also enjoy sharing science creatively—through outreach, visual design, and conversations that connect researchers, clinicians, and the wider community.

 {% include section.html %}